bhstark2/dns-forwarder-analysis/draft-stark-add-dns-forwarder-analysis.md

  - The CE router is updated to provide Encrypted Resolver info in DHCP/RA
  - The CE router is updated to reply to `dns://resolver.arpa`; SVCB record points to the CE router with a self-signed certificate

+Note that the effort do do these upgrades is considered to be rather large.

 Expected behaviors:

- - Some OSs and applications may accept the self-signed certificate and some may not, resulting in unpredictable behavior
+ - Some OSs and applications accept DDR Opportunistic Discovery, resulting in use of the CE router's Encrypted Resolver.
- - Those that do not accept the self-signed certificate will not use the Encrypted Resolver, and those that do accept it will use the Encrypted Resolver

-Note that the effort do do these upgrades is considered to be rather large.
+ - Some OSs and applications do not.
+ - Across a range of households, and even within a single household, there is inconsistent behavior.

 # Conclusions